 Any assessment of your current Cybersecurity preparedness has to begin with honesty.
 Where are your gaps, and how many do you have?
 Only once you understand this can you begin the task of shoring up your defenses.
 Next, ask yourself the hard questions: what is the worst-case scenario when dealing with each of the controls in various environments?
 What could go wrong, and how catastrophic could it be?
 Grade yourself as harshly as you can at this stage.
 It’s better to be zealous early rather than sorry later.

 For example, is your software supply chain secure?
 It might be an easy area to overlook since Cybersecurity may not spring immediately to mind when you think about the supply chain.
 But every integration to have with a partner is a potential attack vector if things aren’t secure on their end.
 The network of partner companies that make up a supply chain has become an increasingly popular means for attackers to gain internal or remote access to data from enterprise-scale companies with poor security practices.
 How would you grade your business here?

 Having assessed your current cybersecurity preparedness, inventory the cybersecurity tools and services you currently use.
-Compare these against CMMC requirements to see how they stack up and where you might have work still to do.
-For example, what CMMC requirements do your antivirus or firewalls meet?
+Compare these against cmmc 2.0 requirements to see how they stack up and where you might have work still to do.
+For example, what cmmc 2.0 requirements do your antivirus or firewalls meet?
 Do you need an upgrade?